jamesandersonwalsh/dotfiles/README.md

 # system-brew
-Homebrew file for initializing a new MacOS with my needed apps &amp; tooling
+Homebrew file for initializing a new MacOS system with my needed apps &amp; tooling